Advanced-Computer-Lab-2022/ACL-Team/README.md

 # Motivation:

-Our vision was to create user-friendly E-learning website using MERN stack
+Our vision was to create user-friendly E-learning website using MERN stack.
+Its also aimed at creating a website for the canadian Chamber of commerce.
+They wanted to build their own streaming courses website insted of using a previously established websiet such as UDEMY.

 # Build status